hacchy1983/wdl-bamstats/README.md

 # wdl-bamstats

 A fork of bamstats to focus entirely on the WDL aspect for tutorial purposes.
+Please see [our Getting Started With WDL tutorial](https://docs.dockstore.org/en/stable/getting-started/getting-started-with-wdl.html) for more information.

 ## Running Through the Dockstore CLI